 Before you get back into caption creativity mode, consider these final pointers to help maximize your brand exposure, captivate your audience, and start achieving your campaign goals.

-The easiest and fastest option for adding spaces in Instagram captions is by using symbols.
+The easiest and fastest option for adding blank or “white space” in Instagram captions is by using symbols.
 Using spaces is particularly useful for keeping hashtags under the “More” tag.
 Follow these steps to add space in your Instagram caption:

 - Write your caption in the caption area on Instagram